Susan Kish, Treasurer

 Michael Northrop directs the Sustainable Development grantmaking program at the Rockefeller Brothers Fund in New York City, where he focuses on energy and climate change.
 He provided the seed grant that got InsideClimate News started in 2007.
 He also moonlights as a lecturer at Yale University's Forestry and Environmental Studies School, where he teaches a course on environmental campaigns.
 Previously he was executive director of Ashoka, an international development organization that supports "public sector entrepreneurs" and an Analyst at First Boston, an investment bank in New York City.
 Mr. Northrop also served on Mayor Michael Bloomberg's PlaNYC Sustainability Advisory Board, the City of New York's Waterfront Advisory Board, and on the boards of directors of Oceana and Princeton in Asia.
 Northrop has an Master of Public Administration from the Woodrow Wilson School at Princeton, where he was an English major as an undergraduate.

-Norman Pearlstine, since July 2016 the vice chairman of Time Inc., has had a long and distinguished career in journalism, working both as a reporter and editor, as well as a manager and executive.
+Norman Pearlstine is the Executive Editor of the Los Angeles Times.
+He has had a long and distinguished career in journalism, working both as a reporter and editor, as well as a manager and executive.
 In 2005, the American Society of Magazine Editors gave him its lifetime achievement award and inducted him into the Magazine Editors' Hall of Fame.
 Five years earlier he was honored with the Loeb Lifetime Achievement Award for Distinguished Business and Financial Journalism.

-Most recently, Norm served as executive vice president and chief content officer of Time Inc., and before that chief content officer at Bloomberg L.P., following nearly four decades working as a reporter and editor.
+Norm served as executive vice president and chief content officer of Time Inc., and before that chief content officer at Bloomberg L.P., following nearly four decades working as a reporter and editor.
 Norm started his career at The Wall Street Journal where he served as a staff reporter in Dallas, Detroit and Los Angeles.
 He was later Tokyo bureau chief; founding managing editor of The Asian Wall Street Journal; national editor; founding editor and publisher of The Wall Street Journal/Europe; managing editor; and, ultimately, executive editor.
 He also served as Time Inc.'s editor-in-chief for a decade.
-(See his full bio here.)

-During his law career, Larry served as counsel to privately held companies across a broad range of industries, including printing and media, distribution, education, real estate, heavy manufacturing, and professional service firms.
-His services included advising on corporate governance, advising on and negotiating agreements (such as employment agreements, distribution agreements, and commercial contracts), handling mergers and acquisitions, financings, and private equity transactions, assisting in hiring new CEOs and other senior executives, handling commercial disputes, assessing client company risk profiles, providing guidance in managing risk, and evaluating and rationalizing executive compensation programs.
+Prior to his current position, Larry practiced law in private practice in New York City for 40 years.
+During his law career, Larry served as counsel to privately held companies across a broad range of industries, including advising on corporate governance, negotiating agreements, handling mergers and acquisitions, financings, and private equity transactions, handling commercial disputes, assessing client company risk profiles, and providing guidance in managing risk.

 Larry serves as a member of the Board of Directors of the School of Visual Arts in New York City.

-He received his undergraduate degree from Princeton University and the Woodrow Wilson School of Public and International Affairs, and his J.D. degree from Harvard Law School.
+He received his undergraduate degree from Princeton University and the Woodrow Wilson School of Public and International Affairs, his law degree from Harvard Law School, and a Masters of Environmental Management from the Yale School of Forestry and Environmental Studies.

 David Sassoon is the founder and publisher of InsideClimate News, the non-partisan and non-profit news organization launched in 2007 that won the Pulitzer Prize for National Reporting in 2013.
 He has been a writer, editor and publisher for 25 years, involved with public interest issues: human rights, cultural preservation, healthcare, education and the environment.
 In 2003 he began researching the business case for climate action for the Rockefeller Brothers Fund.
 BusinessWeek used that research to help it rank the Top Ten Companies of the Decade for emissions reductions and to produce a multi-part project that examined how leading U.S. corporations were responding to climate change.